Who We Serve

 Community Engagement Meeting Spaces

-The 19 meeting and event spaces are available at no charge for not-for-profit organizations or initiatives, using the space for the public good.
+There are 20 meeting and event spaces that are available at no charge to nonprofit organizations or not-for-profit initiatives, who use the space for the public good.
 The spaces are intended for community and UNO organizations for programming, service learning, volunteerism, or long-term collaboration.
-Some examples of previous confirmed events include:
+Some examples of previously confirmed activities include:

 - Nonprofit board meetings